mageshkrishna/Digitalbackoffice_task/README.md

 # Setup for running the app
  # frontend
-download the code and run npx expo install
+download the code and run npm install

 After that go to constants file change the ipaddress into your ipaddress